- The Nutrition Accountability Framework

-This webpage aims to provide an overview of the NAF (Vision and objectives of the Nutrition Accountability Framework) and introduce key components (Core elements of the Nutrition Accountability Framework).
+This webpage aims to provide an overview of the NAF and introduce key components.
+Together with other webpages (The Nutrition Action Classification System, The SMARTness of nutrition commitments, Developing the NAF Platform's Commitment Registration Form, A guide to the NAF Platform's Commitment Registration Form, plus FAQs and a glossary of terms), this content is ‘live’.
 We will regularly update the NAF Platform and online resources on the Global Nutrition Report website as the framework develops and based on feedback from stakeholders.
 Specifically, we plan to update supporting content towards the end of 2021 to explain the processing of registered nutrition commitments.
 We plan further updates in 2022 and beyond, after developing the methods for tracking and progress assessment.

 The ultimate vision of the GNR, and of the NAF, is a world free from malnutrition in all its forms.
 The framework’s mission is to drive greater action to achieve this.
 The goal is to inform, shape and inspire action with data and evidence on policy, practice and financing that result in greater accountability and progress in tackling poor diets and malnutrition globally.